eProsima/vulcanexus/docs/rst/tutorials/cloud/microservices_cloud/microservices_cloud.rst

 This will publish ``Request`` messages to every server listening in the network.
 Once the whole network has been established, those messages will arrive to the server hosted in cloud, and will answer with a ``Response``.

-In this tutorial, an example on how to implement some of these services (for servers ans clients) is provided.
+In this tutorial, an example on how to implement some of these services (for servers and clients) is provided.
 Following are the ones used in this example, however the implementation of new and complex ones is straight-forward:

     * **addition_service**